Residential Zoning

 | 100+ | 0.00 |

 The FARs decrease for larger-lot zones (RS, RE, RA).
-At 100% slope or greater, the FAR drops to zero across all zones, meaning that extremely steep portions of a lot contribute nothing to the allowable building area.
+At 100% slope or greater, the FAR drops to zero across all zones, meaning those portions of a lot contribute nothing to the allowable building area.
+A 100% slope is a 1:1 rise-to-run ratio, equivalent to a 45-degree angle, and the City classifies these as "Extreme Slopes."
+These are effectively cliff-face conditions, and while the lot area still exists on paper, it generates no development rights under the slope band calculation.

 For a deeper discussion of how hillside conditions affect construction scope, cost, and feasibility, see our hillside construction guide.